Would you like to see what we have written on a subject? Use the search below.

 And by that will, we have been made holy through the sacrifice of the body of Jesus Christ once for all.
 [Heb.
 10:10, NIV]

-3. Besides the theological problems there are many physical problems with space travel.
-Traveling the distances and at the speeds which space travel requires is physically impossible.
+3. Besides the theological problems, there are many physical problems with space travel.
+Travelling the distances and speeds that space travel requires is physically impossible.
 Consider these facts:

 "If it were possible to travel at light speed [c], you would be traveling at...186,000 miles [300,000 kilometers] per second.
 Taking off, you would circle the earth seven times in one second...you would pass the moon in two seconds and Mars in just four minutes...